tannerwheeler/math4610/softwareManual/hw3/mxv.md

 **Output:** This will return an array of length n.
 If the array isn't the correct length the method will return an error message.

 **Usage/Example:**
-First let's create a matrix `a` whose dimensions are 3x2 and set its values.
+First let's create a matrix `a` whose dimensions are 3x2 and `e` whose length is 2 with only 1's as its values.
+Now set `a`'s values.
 ```
 n = 2
 m = 3